Health care, Sydney

 - specific issues for First Nations people with cognitive disability with respect to health care and services.

-The Royal Commission has also released an issues paper on health care for people with cognitive disability, which is available on our website.
-Individuals and organisations who wish to respond to that issues paper are encouraged to do so.
+The Royal Commission has also released an issues paper on health care for people with cognitive disability, and we encourage individuals and organisations to respond to that issues paper.